-The cover pool includes loans granted to borrowers with different loan parts and, in some occasions, backed by different properties.
-These loans currently represent on average 39% of the property's current value.
-Finnish property prices have risen since 1996 but have stabilized in the past two years.
+The cover pool includes loans granted to borrowers with multiple loan parts and, in some occasions, backed by different properties.
+These loans currently represent on average 38% of the property's current value.
+Finnish property prices have risen since 1996 but have stabilized in recent years.
 House prices and income levels have tended to move in tandem, suggesting that the housing market is not overvalued.

 The weighted-average seasoning of the portfolio is around 3.5 years and the interest rate on 98% of the loans is floating.
-The weighted average loan-to-value for the pool is 38.44%, according to our analysis.